 Employees who have been dismissed for cause and disagree with your employer’s assessment of the situation, it is just as important to seek assistance from an employment lawyer to discuss your case and protect your rights.

-The lawyers at Monkhouse Law are available to help you with any questions you have about dismissal or any other employment law questions.
-Call today for a free consultation.
+Employment Lawyers at Monkhouse Law are available to help you with any questions you have about dismissal or any other employment law questions.
+Contact us today.